jasonlam604/gotools/README.md

 ~/bin/gotools gopath
 ```

-Where this command is called from your current working directory is used
+When this command is called your current working directory is set at the $GOPATH and $GOPATH/bin
-for the $GOPATH and modifies $PATH to include $GOPATH/bin
+is add to your PATH.
+Any existing $GOPATH/bin defined in $PATH will be removed first.

 ## Build and Install